astik/angular-combine/README.md

 The difficult part then is to produce the merged filed.

+For the record, this plugin follows a Gist Vojta started a while ago : https://gist.github.com/vojtajina/3354046.

 ### Grunt to the rescue

 Chech this [Grunt](http://gruntjs.com/) task : [grunt-angular-combine}(https://github.com/astik/grunt-angular-combine).